The Custom House That Originally Wasn’t

 Photo © James Rye 2021

-The first floor of the merchants’ exchange was let to the Collector of Customs and it only became the official Customs House in 1703 (18 years after the building was originally opened), being sold to the Crown in 1717 for £800.
-The Customs House continued to be occupied by HM Customs and Excise until 1989 when it passed into private ownership.
+The first floor of the merchants’ exchange was let to the Collector of Customs and it only became the official Custom House in 1703 (18 years after the building was originally opened), being sold to the Crown in 1717 for £800.
+The Custom House continued to be occupied by HM Customs and Excise until 1989 when it passed into private ownership.

 It is rumoured that Robert Walpole himself was not averse to occasionally popping in on his journeys to and from London to sample some of the products being imported.
 After all, he was buying a lot of wine (orders of 1000 bottles at a time) for Houghton Hall.
 Walpole was to develop family links with Sir John Turner who paid for the building.